Identity In Christ How To See Yourself As A Daughter Of God

 For you did not receive the spirit of slavery to fall back into fear, but you have received the Spirit of adoption as sons, by whom we cry, “Abba!
 Father!”
 Romans 8:15

-God is the one who determines who we are!
-If ONLY we could just see ourselves as God does!
-We Are God’s Beloved Children and that my Friends is where our identity is found.
+God is the one who determines who you are!
+If ONLY you could just see yourself as God does!
+You are God’s beloved children.
 I’m so thankful for that, aren’t You?

 Do not love the world or the things in the world.
 If anyone loves the world, the love of the Father is not in him.
 1 John 2:15